Metaburn/doocrate/README.md

 -----
 Admins can edit any task.

+1.Create a collection named `admins`

 Navigate to users table to get the user UID
-Create a collection named `admins`
 Then a document ID set to the user UID for example - 3x1jMQtwuHTVfnU31Ad3r7bWUnX2 and you can add a field `name` that will say who is that admin